buepro/typo3-container_elements/README.rst

 This extension provides elements to further structure the website content area by using the `extension container <https://extensions.typo3.org/extension/container/>`__ and the `bootstrap framework <https://getbootstrap.com/>`__.
-Currently the following elements are available: container, columns, grid, register, accordion, tile unit, card and randomizer.
+Currently the following elements are available: container, columns, grid, register, accordion, tile unit, card, randomizer and slider.
 A demo can be found at `pizpalue.buechler.pro <https://pizpalue.buechler.pro/das-plus/strukturelemente>`__.

 :Repository:  https://github.com/buepro/typo3-container_elements